ayumifuji/GL_ice_analysis/README.md

 ### download.sh

 Edit "date_start" and "date_end" in the header to specify the time range for which you'd like to download files.
-This bash script needs to be run on a terminal (e.g., Linux or Mac terminal, Spyder's console).On a terminal, type below.
+This bash script needs to be run on a terminal (e.g., Linux or Mac terminal, Spyder's console).
+On a terminal, type below.

 ```